Oohwo/hopefully-minesweeper/README.md

 - [ ] Options Menu (cheats enabled)
 - [ ] Arrow-keys to navigate (because who likes counting rows and columns?!)
 - [ ] Potential YouTube video of the coding process (wouldn't that be funny?)

+## Credits
+- Shoutout to @potatomasqer for inspiring me to create my own Minesweeper in Terminal!
+- Shoutout to Johnny who is the friend who got me to play Minesweeper in the first place!
+I forgot if we ever got sub-150 for expert mode on the app lol
+- Karl Jobst for this cool [video](https://www.youtube.com/watch?v=V2kWCfzJVVU) on Minesweeper and the challenge